Heath Guide

 • In certain cases, insulin production is minimum or absent

-Furthermore, insulin is a hormone made by the pancreas that acts like a key that allows glucose from food to enter the cells for energy.
+Insulin is a hormone made by the pancreas that acts like a key, allowing glucose from food to enter the cells for energy.
 If the body produces too little insulin or it does not work properly, glucose stays in the blood, which leads to health problems over time.

 In the majority of cases, diabetes is a chronic condition.
-However, it can vary depending upon its types and how effectively it is managed.
+However, it varies depending on its type and how effectively it is managed.

-2. Type 2 can be controlled through a healthy lifestyle, for example, daily exercise, balanced diet, and weight maintenance
+• Type 2 can be controlled through a healthy lifestyle - daily exercise, balanced diet, and weight maintenance

-3. Prediabetes is condition where blood sugar level is high but not yet diabetic; it can be easily managed through healthy lifestyle
+• Prediabetes is a condition where blood sugar is high but not yet diabetic; it can be managed through lifestyle changes.
+Many Dubai residents in this category are unaware of their status.

 Key Blood Tests for Diabetes Monitoring